foundation-model-stack/fms-dgt/docs/sdg_design.md

 ### Data Builders

 Data builders (see [here](../fms_dgt/databuilders/simple/generate.py) for an example) contain the means by which our framework generates data.
-They consist of some number of _generators_ and some number of _validators_.
+They consist of some number of _blocks_, which can be _generators_ and / or _validators_.
 Generators are, roughly speaking, things that take in inputs and generate some output (e.g., most often an LLM taking in a prompt and then returning a string).
 Correspondingly, validators are things that inspect an object and return True or False to signify whether that object is valid (e.g., validating the output of an LLM for well-formedness constraints in the case of code generation).

 Each data builder is defined with a \_\_call\_\_ function.
 Importantly, the call function takes as input a list of the dataclass instances described above.
 This leads to an inherent composability of data builders, where the outputs of one data builder can be fed as the inputs to another (ideally leading to more code reuse across the repository).